OlisDS/UF_RSLK_LINE_SENSOR/README.txt

 The student is supposed to use an O-scope to varify that this is correct, but we'll probably skip over the having them do that and just hard code that in driver.

+With the nature of the sensor hardware, an interrupt driven solution to detecting sensor state changes is not practical.